 However, the biggest problems with wrap-over roofs include condensation, heat loss, droughts, and creaking in adverse weather due to the two systems expanding and moving as separate systems rather than as a single, unified component.

 System certification and building control

-You also need to be aware of the fact that there are a lot of poor-quality solid roofing systems out there for conservatories.
+There are a lot of poor-quality solid roofing systems out there.
 The quality of a system can be guaranteed by looking for a system with LABC or MFA certification.
 For example, some conservatory roof panels have MFA approval.

-We recently received a question about LABC (Local Authority Building Control) approval and whether solid conservatory roofing systems with this stamp are exempt from building control or planning.
+We recently received a question about LABC (Local Authority Building Control) approved systems and whether solid conservatory roofing systems with this stamp are exempt from building control or planning.
 The answer is NO, they are not, although this stamp of approval should provide the buyer with some quality assurance.

-The above rules apply if you are changing your existing conservatory roof from a Polycarbonate/Glass roof to that of either a traditional tiled roof or lightweight roof such as the Leka conservatory roof replacement System.
-The information above is accurate for 2018/19.
+The above rules apply if you change your existing conservatory roof from a Polycarbonate/Glass roof to a traditional tiled roof or a lightweight roof such as the Leka Conservatory warm roof conversion System.

-Lastly, we’ll touch on new builds because there are different building regulations and rules for conservatories and extensions since they are defined as two different things.
-A new build conservatory will usually be exempt from building regulations and granted as permitted development when built to three metres in height and 30 square metres in size.
+A newly built conservatory will usually be exempt from Building Regulations and granted as permitted development when built to three metres in height and 30 square metres in size.

-To meet permitted development criteria, your conservatory cannot be transformed into an extension of your home and must remain a separate outbuilding connected to it.
-It must be separated from the main house by external walls or windows and doors (for example bi-fold doors) and have its own heating system and heating controls.
+Regarding permitted development, your conservatory cannot be transformed into an extension of your home and must remain a separate outbuilding connected to it to meet permitted development criteria.
+It must be separated from the main house by external walls or windows and doors (for example, bi-fold doors) and have separate heating.